Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

-The key to the pursuer's search mode is the choice of \style{search path} $\sp$.
-Algorithm \ref{alg:monotone-path} explains how to construct $\sp$ from any point $p \in Q$.
-For our original search path, $p=v_1$.
-Intuitively, the pursuer follows a search path $\Pi$ that remains as horizontal as possible, the search path always terminates at the rightmost vertex $v_n$.
+Intuitively, the pursuer follows a search path $\Pi$ that remains as horizontal as possible.
+Our original search path is generated from the leftmost vertex, that is $p=v_1$.
+A search path always terminates at the rightmost vertex $v_n$.
 An example of the initial search path is shown in Figure \ref{fig:search-path} (a).

-Algorithm \ref{alg:monotone-search} describes the pursuer search movement.
+To search for the evader, the pursuer travels along the search path according to Algorithm \ref{alg:monotone-search}.
+While searching, we say that the pursuer is in \style{Search Mode}.
 Typically, $\cP$ traverses the search path at unit speed.
 However, she stops at the $x$-coordinate of each vertex of $Q$ in order to (1) avoid stepping past an evader hiding behind a feature and (2) allow for a change in direction when encountering a vertex of $\partial Q$ that is on the search path $\Pi$ (recall that the pursuer can only move in a straight line on each turn).
 The pursuer also ensures that $x(\cP)\leq x(\cE)$ at all times.

+\begin{definition} Suppose that the pursuer is in Search Mode at time $t$.
+The pursuer's \style{checkpoint} $c_t$ is the rightmost point in $\frontier_t^- \cap \partial Q$. \end{definition}

+When the pursuer is in Search Mode in a monotone polygon, her checkpoint is always the last boundary point that she visited.
+We note here that scallop polygons, require a more complicated notion of checkpoints that distinguishes between the upper boundary and the lower boundary; see Definition \ref{def:scallop-checkpoint} in Section \ref{sec:scallop-search-overview}.

-The pursuer keeps track of her \style{search frontier} $\frontier_t = X(\cP_t)$ and her \style{checkpoint} $c_t$, which is the point in $\frontier_t \cap \partial Q$ that is closest to $\cP_t$ among points to the left of $\cP_t$; see Figure \ref{fig:search-path}(b).
-Let $\frontier_t' \subset \frontier_t$ denote left part of the search frontier, up to and including $c_t$.
-We prove below that $\cE$ cannot cross $\frontier_t'$ without being captured, so we call $\frontier_t'$ the \style{guarded frontier}.
-The guarded frontier partitions $Q$ into two sub-polygons: the \style{pursuer territory} $Q_{\cP}(t)$ to the left, and the \style{evader territory} $Q_{\cE}(t)$ to the right; see Figure~\ref{fig:territory}.
+\begin{definition} Suppose that the pursuer is in Search Mode at time $t$ with checkpoint $c_t$.
+The pursuer's \style{search frontier} $\frontier_t = \horizline{\cP_t}$ is the horizontal line segment through $\cP_t$.
+The \style{guarded frontier} $\frontier_t' = X^-(c_t)$ is the left part of $\frontier_t$, up to and including the checkpoint $c_t$.
+The guarded frontier $\frontier_t'$ partitions $Q$ into two sub-polygons: the \style{pursuer territory} $Q_{\cP}(t)$ to the left, and the \style{evader territory} $Q_{\cE}(t)$ to the right.
+If a point $Z \in Q_{\cP}(t)$ then we say that $Z$ is \style{guarded}, and that $\cP$ \style{guards} $Z$. \end{definition}